Learning Spanish & Etymology Pattern-Matching for Nerds

 However, there’s an interesting addition to the story: dinner.

 The English dinner originally comes from the French for breakfast, which is almost the same as the Spanish.
 Both are from Latin and meant the same: desjunare.
-Thus, we can see over time that the Latin for break-fast (dis- + ieiunus) became “breakfast” in both French and Spanish and then, via the French transformed into the English dinner while remaining with the same meaning in Spanish.
+Thus, we can see over time that the Latin for break-fast (dis– + ieiunus) became “breakfast” in both French and Spanish and then, the French transformed into the English dinner while maintaining the same meaning in Spanish.

 Therefore, we can see the d-(s)-n of desayuno map to the d‑n of dinner.